Campaign of the Month: October 2017

 Most games I’ve played in haven’t allowed retcons of PC actions, and neither does Blood & Bourbon.
 Nonetheless, I recognize that not all players share this prior gaming experience, so to clarify B&B’s position:

 We don’t do ‘em.
-If a players wishes they’d pursued a different tactic to befriend an NPC, we’ll leave the scene as it played out.
+If a player wishes they’d pursued a different tactic to befriend an NPC, we’ll leave the scene as it played out.
 Try approaching the NPC again later.
 If a PC forgets to do something important during an earlier scene, let’s see what they can do in a future scene.
 If a PC spits in the prince’s face and regrets it, sorry.
 For good or ill, actions taken by PCs are not subject to retroactive change after they’re taken.

 • Prettying Up Posts: Sometimes players aren’t satisfied with their writing and want to polish it up.
 The GM does this all the time in the game’s posted logs.
 For example, “he’s wearing a suit” might get changed into “he’s wearing a plum-colored pinstriped suit with a rose pinned to the lapel.”
 The GM might add, delete, or revise sections of a character’s dialogue.
 None of this can actually change what happens.
 The PC who spits on the prince’s face still spits in the prince’s face.
 But the player or GM could change a description from “spittle” to “bloody spittle” if they forgot that vampires don’t produce (many) bodily fluids besides blood.